azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 release have a prefix of `%DISC_NUMBER%-%TRACK_NUMBER%. `.
 Collages and playlists also apply a position prefix to each release/track in them.

+Rosé exposes all cover art under the filename `cover.{ext}`, regardless of the filename in the source directory.

 # New Releases

 Rose supports flagging releases as "NEW" and making that evident in the virtual directory name.
 NEW releases have their virtual directory name prefixed with `{NEW}`.

-By default, releases are flagged as NEW when first imported into Rosé.
+By default, Rosé flags releases as new when they are first imported.

 NEW-ness has no effects besides prefixing the directory name with `{NEW}` and adding the release to the `2.
 Releases - New` top-level directory.
 NEW-ness is designed for you, the human operator, to edit manually.

-NEW-ness is tracked within a release's `.rose.{uuid}.toml` file.
+Rosé tracks NEW-ness within a release's `.rose.{uuid}.toml` file.
 See [Architecture](./ARCHITECTURE.md) for more information about this file.

 # Operations